816: Prince of Space

 Sylvia Plath (1932-1963) was an American poet and novelist whose works generally dealt with themes of alienation, destruction and death.
 Her most famous work was the semi-autobiographical novel The Bell Jar (1963), the story of a suicidal young woman’s mental breakdown.
 Plath suffered from severe depression and was hospitalized during college.
 She killed herself in 1963.

 Go faster?
-Raise your hands if you want to go faster.
+Raise your hand if you'd like to go faster.

 Turn to Full House!